qfall/math/README.md

 ```

 Be aware that the external libraries in our project have to be compiled at the first installation,
 which may take about 30 minutes.
-After the first installation all should be working fine.
+After the first installation it should be working fine.

 ## What does qFALL-math offer?